LedgerLeopard/maskedTFpod/README.md

-Delegate for UITextField to simplify work with masks!
+Delegate for UITextField to work with input mask.

 ## Example